Exunys/Exunys-ESP/README.md

 This project is used in the new [AirHub V2](https://github.com/Exunys/AirHub-V2) where you can use and edit the configuration through a GUI (it also includes a really fast Aimbot).

 ### ❗ Notice
-This project has been written and tested with and only with [Synapse X](https://x.synapse.to) however, I will attempt my best to modulize support for every exploit.
-So far, the required functions for this module to run will be listed below:
+This project has been written and tested with Synapse X and Electron.
+However, I will do my best to modularize support for every exploit.
+So far, the required functions for this module to run are listed below:

 <details> <summary> Dependencies (required functions & libraries): </summary>